 - Regardless of the cloud vendor a business is using, Nutanix can still be utilized.
-Even if an organization is using a public cloud like AWS, Azure, or Google Cloud Platform (GCP), they can still utilize the Nutanix library of cloud-native services.
+Even if an organization is using a public cloud like AWS or Azure, they can still utilize the Nutanix library of cloud-native services.

 - Many of the products in the Hybrid Multicloud Solution portfolio come natively integrated with the Nutanix platform, so existing customers do not have additional steps or licenses to go through before leveraging the products.

 - Businesses are able to expand their on-premises cloud architecture into a hybrid or multi-cloud without migratory hiccups or complexity.
 In addition, the Nutanix solution is designed to simplify an often-complex hybrid or multi-cloud environment without additional staffing or costs.

 Product breakdown: Amazon Public Cloud (AWS) vs. Nutanix